Last updated January 18, 2021

 Web Conferencing Options for Remote Testing

-When administering assessments remotely, follow as closely as possible the requirements used for on-site administration.
+When administering assessments remotely, follow as closely as possible the requirements used for in-person administration.

-- The Test Administrator Remote Testing Administration Checklist summarizes the activities on this page and can be used to help you prepare for remote testing.
+- The Test Administrator’s Checklist for DRC INSIGHT Remote Testing summarizes the activities in this guide and can be used to help you prepare for remote testing.

 - The Test Administrator must be trained to administer each assessment they will be delivering according to the standardized process outlined in the DRC INSIGHT Portal.